Ultimate Girl’s Guide to Peru Travel

 Peru’s “Tourist Circuit” + Itineraries

 The official “tourist circuit” for Peru looks something like this: fly into Lima, immediately fly up to Cusco (gateway to Machu Picchu), get acclimated for a day or two, take a tour to Machu Picchu via several routes: the Inca Trail, Salkantay Trek, or simply by train.
-If there’s time, maybe head over to Lake Titicaca, the highest navigable lake in the world, & stay with indigenous people on its floating islands.Â
+If there’s time, maybe head over to Lake Titicaca, the highest navigable lake in the world, & stay with indigenous people on its floating islands.

 If you only have 10 days in Peru: this itinerary will take up most of your time.

-For those with longer than 10 days to spend: you might want to head up to the Amazon for some jungle & river-touring, either in Puerto Maldonado (a 45-minute flight from Cusco) or Iquitos, which has become popular for its Ayahuasca retreats.
-Young adventurers may fly south to Ica for some sand-boarding on its famous dunes…which is also where Arie’s season of “The Bachelor” was filmed!Â
+For those with more than 10 days: you may want to head up to the Amazon for jungle & river-touring, either in Puerto Maldonado (a 45-minute flight from Cusco) or Iquitos, which has become popular for Ayahuasca retreats.
+Young adventurers may fly south to Ica for some sand-boarding on its famous dunes…which is also where Arie’s season of “The Bachelor” was filmed!

 We’ll dig into all these spots below with lots of photos….